abhishek-ch/data-machinelearning-the-boring-way/README.md

 # Data & Machine Learning - The Boring Way

-This tutorial walks you through setting up and building a Data Engineering & Machine Learning Plaform.
+This tutorial walks you through setting up and building a Data Engineering & Machine Learning Platform.
-The tutorial is designed to explore many different technologies for similar problem without any bias.
+The tutorial is designed to explore many different technologies for the similar problems without any bias.

 __This is not a Production Ready Setup__